 Uncertainty is healthy – If you are like me and your certainty in life is WAY higher than your uncertainty, then it’s a good idea to push yourself to do a few things that stretch you emotionally.

-This trip to Chicago has helped me blast through my anxious feelings simply because I had no other option than to step up.
-Riding in the subway today, I stood strong, put on my dance music and smiled at all the faces and filled my heart with gratitude for this new experience.
+This trip to Chicago helped me blast through all the uncertainty I was dealing with simply because I had no other option than to step up.
+Riding in the subway today, I stood strong, and smiled at all the faces passing by.
+My heart was full with gratitude for this new experience.

 Where does your uncertainty lie, and how are you leaning into it?